 Almost all the announced low-emissions hydrogen projects in LAC plan to produce hydrogen by water electrolysis, for which emissions are determined by the upstream and midstream emissions of electricity generation.
 Most projects have announced the use of renewable electricity, often using dedicated supplies.
 However, in many cases the electricity will be supplied through the grid (along with the use of certificates to ensure the renewable origin), or some grid electricity may be used to ensure smoother electrolyser operation and contribute to grid stability.
 When powered solely by directly connected renewables, hydrogen emissions would be zero (excluding embedded emissions from the assets, see Chapter 7.
 GHG emissions of hydrogen and its derivatives).
-However, the use of grid electricity can result in different emission levels depending on the electricity mix and operation.
-If today's global average grid electricity with a CO2 intensity of around 460 g CO2-eq/kWh were to be used, hydrogen would have an emissions intensity of 24 kg CO2-eq/kg H2, similar to hydrogen produced from unabated coal.
+However, the use of grid electricity mix and operation.
+If today's global average grid electricity with a CO2 intensity of around 460 g CO2-eq/kg H2, similar to hydrogen produced from unabated coal.

 In LAC, most countries have a grid emission factor below the global average, except for countries in the Caribbean, Suriname and Guyana.
 As a result of LAC's higher renewable energy penetration, which is more than double the global average, the region's average CO2 intensity is about 200 g CO2-eq/kWh, which would result in emissions of about 10 kg CO2-eq/kg H2, comparable to hydrogen produced from natural gas reforming.
-Based on announced projects, by 2030 LAC could produce more than 7 Mtpa of hydrogen (almost all of the total announced production potential) with a carbon intensity below 3 kg CO2-eq/kg H2, which would make it compliant with several already-existing regulations around the world, such as the EU Taxonomy (<3 kg CO2-eq/kg H2), Japan's Hydrogen Society Promotion Act (<3.4 kg CO2-eq/kg H2) and the US Clean Hydrogen Production Standard (CHPS, <4 kg CO2-eq/kg H2).
+Based on announced projects, by 2030 LAC could produce more than 7 Mtpa of hydrogen (almost all of the total announced production potential) with a carbon intensity below 3 kg CO2-eq/kg H2, which would make it compliant with several already-existing regulations around the world, such as the EU Taxonomy (<3 kg CO2-eq/kg H2), Japan's Hydrogen Production Standard (CHPS, <4 kg CO2-eq/kg H2).
 Moreover, if all the announced projects were connected to the grid without buying guarantees of origin for the electricity used in its production, the region would still be able to produce 3 Mtpa compliant with the EU Taxonomy and around 3.5 Mtpa compliant with the CHPS.